cscottle7/bigger-boss/clients/lunadigitalmarketing_com_au/FINAL_WEBSITE_CONTENT/15_service_ai_generative_search.md

 ---

-*Luna Digital Marketing is at the forefront of AI and generative search optimisation for professional services.
-We help Australian medical practices and legal firms future-proof their digital presence whilst maintaining complete regulatory compliance.
+*Luna Digital Marketing is at the forefront of AI and generative search optimisation for Australian businesses across healthcare, professional services, retail, hospitality, and service industries.
+Under the strategic guidance of Director Natasha Chandra, we help you future-proof your digital presence whilst maintaining appropriate industry compliance.
 Be ready for tomorrow's search landscape today.*